MY STORY

 Adjustment Period 1: First Job

 Once I had reached Korea I thought things would work out for the best, but just like how life likes it, it slapped me in my face and brought me back down to reality.
-My first month spent in Korea can be considered a waste of time.
+My first month spent in Korea could be considered a waste of time.
 I didn't do anything useful, and without any strong contacts or network of friends I felt pretty lost, and at times lonely.
-My grandma and I were not great in terms either in the sense of coexistence, and we both had very different perspectives on life, so at my grandmas house I felt like more of a burden to her than anything else.
+My grandma and I were not great in terms of relationship either, and we both had very different perspectives on life.
+At my grandmas house I felt like a burden to her than anything else.
 My Korean was not bad, but as an unpracticed language it was difficult grasping the technical nuances and popular terms that my peers were using, so I had difficulty communicating with people to a certain degree.
-This made it pretty difficult making contacts, but to add to add an extra layer of plight I was not a very outgoing person either and spent a lot of time indoors, leaving me vulnerable to my already negative mindset.
+This made it pretty difficult making connections, but to add an extra layer of plight I was not a very outgoing person either and spent a lot of time indoors, leaving me vulnerable to my already negative mindset.
 (In hind sight, even if I did grow up in Korea, I would have been the same kind of person none the less.
 My introverted personality would have been the same anyways so maybe language was never the issue.
 I was just a poor communicator. 😅)

-Strangely enough, the lady that I had spoken to, whom I am going to presume was the leader or boss of some kind, had asked me if this was truly what I had been wanting to do, and that she had a position where they could use an English speaker to communicate with their overseas offices.
-At that point in life I was not looking for money and I only wanted to live out my dreams so my response was, no. I did not want anything else except for this opportunity to be the start of my career and inside my mind I was already feeling very excited and jittery, just like that feeling when you can feel the air warming and the cold weather taking a step back signaling the start of spring.
-There was a scent in the grayish business room that seemed to lighten things up but interestingly the lady of high position asked me AGAIN if this was really what I had wanted to do, and my response this time was much more immediate and confident.
+When I visited their office for the interview the lady who was interviewing me started off with the question if this was truly what I had been wanting to do, and that she had a position where they could use an English speaker to communicate with their overseas offices.
+At that point in my life I was not very savvy in terms of finances and I only wanted to live out my dreams so my response was to reject the better job offer for a lesser one.
+I did not want anything else except for this opportunity to be the start of my career and inside my mind I was already feeling very excited and jittery, just like that feeling when you can feel the air warming and the cold weather taking a step back signaling the start of spring.
+There was a scent in the grayish business room that seemed to lighten things up but interestingly the lady asked me AGAIN if this was really what I had wanted to do, and my response this time was much more immediate and confident.
 Yes!
+Looking back at it now I guess the lady was looking out for me, but I was truly too stubborn to read between the lines.

 In about a weeks time I was commuting to this large commercial building alongside suit garbed people with my head held high in anticipation of the work to come.
 I had already briefly been orientated to the various work stations but there was only one destination for me and it was the drawing department, where key frames and in-betweens were being churned out at a daily basis.
-The company's main work involved family guy so I had a sense of pride and vanity, a title that I could drop in between a conversation, to prove myself as someone that was worthy enough to be working for a company with a demeanor as such.
+The company's main work involved family guy so I had a sense of pride, a title that I could drop in between a conversation, to prove myself as someone that was worthy enough to be working for a company with an established product.
 I was so hyped up for work that I was willing to do anything for the drawing assistants, key frame animators and director.

-( For someone who told himself that living out the dream was more important than money found himself being a hypocrite, because in the end money was more important...Note to myself.)
+( For someone who convinced myself that living out the dream was more important than money found myself being a hypocrite, because in the end finances did matter, and dreams were fragile.)

 The director of the department asked how old I was, which was an odd question.
 At that point in life I was twenty five and after I had told him he went on to say that I was a bit too old to be entering the industry.
+This was an encouraging start to a discouraging mood.
 He went on to say that most people who start work in around the Korean animation industry were high school graduates and any kind of education or qualification was not required.
 As long as you were good with your hands, you were good to go.
 (This had started to feel like I was about to start work at some kind of sweat shop.)
 He had mentioned that it took about two years before you got to see 1million KRW (=700~800 USD) per month and it took about five years to see 2million KRW (=1400~1600 UD) per month.
 This was all considering the fact that the work hours were eleven hour work days, no weekends.
-Knowing the conditions were piss poor I had still kept myself hopeful believing that in the future, when I look back at my life this chapter would have been all worth it.
-At least that's what I was hoping.
+Knowing the conditions were piss poor I had still kept myself hopeful believing that in the future, the future me would look back and be proud.

 About two days into the training regiment I asked plenty of questions about the industry, and boy was I glad that I asked because the answers did not anchor me down into the industry at all.